aeneria/enedis-data-connect/README.md

 ```

-Then you can use the API this way :
+Then you can use the API:

 ```php
 <?php